ClouDesire/docusaurus/docs/billing.md

 sidebar_label: Billing
 ---

-Cloudesire provides a complete billing, invoicing and payments engine.
+The Cloudesire platform provides a complete billing, invoicing and payments engine.
 This means that the marketplace can manage the entire selling process without external dependencies.

 Before you read this section, please take a look to the [glossary](glossary.md)to make sure you fully understand the terms that will be